GeraldOrzal/GeraldOrzal/README.md

   - Also im into Game Dev that was really my passion that's why i pursue my carreer in technology. :mage:
   - My physical appearance weren't that good so please be kind!
 Thankyou! :zombie:
+  - I don't talk a lot when im not with my close friends.
+I don't know why i am like this maybe maturity kicks in. :monkey_face:
 ### Hobbies:
   - Watching movies :ticket:
   - Coding :man_technologist: